hphelion/documentation/commercial/GA1/commercial.undercloud-oc-config-storeserv.md

 	<a href="javascript:window.open('/content/documentation/media/storeServ-generate-configuration.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">Generate Configuration Page (opens in a new window)</a>

+2. Select the backend for which you want to generate the configuration file.

-2. Click **Generate Config** displayed at the top of the page to display Download Storeserv Config page.<br> The configuration file downloads automatically.
+3. Click **Generate Config** displayed at the top of the page to display Download Storeserv Config page.<br> The configuration file downloads automatically.

-3. (Optional) Click Download StoreServ Config link to download the file if the file does not automatically download .<br> A dialog box is displayed.</br>
+4. (Optional) Click Download StoreServ Config link to download the file if the file does not automatically download .<br> A dialog box is displayed.</br>

-4. Click **OK** to download and save the file. <br>Once you download the configuration file, you can proceed to update the Overcloud configuration.</br>
+5. Click **OK** to download and save the file. <br>Once you download the configuration file, you can proceed to update the Overcloud configuration.</br>

 ### Update Overcloud<a name="update-overcloud"></a>